-Finally, the NOPR proposes to require each ISO/RTO to submit a compliance filing to demonstrate that it satisfies the proposed requirements in a forthcoming final rule within six months of the date of the final rule.25 The Commission recognizes that implementation of reforms could take longer "due to the changes that may be necessary to each RTO's/ISO/s modeling and dispatch software," and seeks comments on the propose deadline for submitting the compliance filing and implementation.26
+Finally, the NOPR proposes to require each ISO/RTO to submit a compliance filing to demonstrate that it satisfies the proposed requirements in a forthcoming final rule within six months of the date of the final rule.
+The Commission recognizes that implementation of reforms could take longer "due to the changes that may be necessary to each RTO's/ISO/s modeling and dispatch software," and seeks comments on the propose deadline for submitting the compliance filing and implementation.
+The submitting the compliance filing and implementation.